top of page

 The following steps are in chronological order:

-• SQI Engineer's report
+• SQI engineer's report.

-• 10 photos of the campervan (6 inside / 4 outside)
+• 10 photos of the campervan (6 inside, 4 outside).

-4. After 10 days or so you should receive confirmation that revenue are happy with your conversion and a request to pay VRT by bank draft.
-The VRT is 13.3% of the estimated current value of vehicle (average cost of a van of similar age + cost of conversion).
-To give you an Idea, I paid €1600 in VRT, so they estimated my current value was about €12,300.
-Go to your bank, get a bank draft and send it by mail to Revenue in Rosslare harbour, Wexford.
+4. Receive confirmation from Revenue.
+After about 10 days, you should receive confirmation that Revenue is satisfied with your conversion.
+They will also request payment of the VRT via bank draft.
+The VRT is 13.3% of the estimated current value of the vehicle (average cost of a similar van + cost of conversion).
+For example, I paid €1,600 in VRT, which means Revenue estimated my van’s value to be €12,300.
+Go to your bank, get a bank draft, and send it by mail to Revenue in Rosslare Harbour, Wexford.

 Roaming Home

-Until next time,
+Until next time.

 bottom of page